Archive | Miscellaneous RSS feed for this section

 Understanding Children Who Struggle In School

-Dr. Len Press, my mentor and fellow developmental optometrist, just finished reading a marvelous new book by Deborah P. Waber, PhD, a neuropsychologist in the Learning Disabilities Program in the […]
+Dr. Len Press, my mentor and fellow developmental optometrist, just finished reading a marvelous new book by Deborah P. Waber, PhD, a neuropsychologist in the Learning Disabilities Program in the Department of Neurology at Harvard Medical School.
+It is encouraging to hear Dr. Waber’s perspective that over-emphasis on phonological processing for the past 20 years […]

 Read full story Comments { 0 }